Bagged vacuum cleaners – should you invest in one?

 With a bagged design, you’ll get a vacuum that is more hygienic and easy to look after.
 And you won’t need to worry about maintaining the air filters and cleaning out the disposable container.
 You just dispose of the bag and replace it when needed.

-We’ll tell you all you need to know about bagged vacuums.
+Here, we’ll tell you all you need to know about bagged vacuums.
 Whether you need an upright or a canister model, and if you should opt for a product with a HEPA filter.
-You can read our reviews and pick the best bagged vacuum for your needs.

 Our Top PicksThe HouseWire earns a commission through the following independently chosen links at no additional cost to you.